 Cloud services contain multiple information technology resources which are provided by a service provider or vendor, directly to the end-user.
-These professional services include selection, deployment, maintenance, management of various cloud-based resources & services.
+These professional IT services include selection, deployment, maintenance, management of various cloud-based resources & services.

 Cloud computing is robust and provides elasticity so that consumers can use the services on-demand and opt-out when no longer needed.
-Generally, cloud vendors provide dynamic pricing plans such as monthly, yearly and pay-as-you-go arrangements.
+Generally, cloud vendors provide dynamic pricing plans such as monthly, yearly, and pay-as-you-go arrangements.
 These plans are seen as enterprise-friendly and remove the barrier of upfront infrastructure costs and hefty software license fees.
 Nonetheless, this payment structure allows the cloud to become an operational expense rather than a capital expense, prompting the fulfillment of other business goals and opportunities that weren’t otherwise attainable.

 Larger companies prefer data warehousing due to its ability to integrate data from multiple independent sources that support ad-hoc queries, business intelligence, and more.
 However, the idea of on-premise, data warehousing might be broken.
-These systems typically exceed opportunity and capital costs, burdening companies with a primary focus on software-based solutions.
-By transitioning to a cloud-based data warehouse, companies can develop rapidly without having to expend a large sum of capital on infrastructure cost.
-Ultimately, this allows the organization to maximize their operational capabilities as well as see a significant ROI.
+These systems typically exceed opportunity and capital costs, burdening companies with a primary focus on software-based enterprise solutions.
+By transitioning to a cloud-based data warehouse, companies can develop rapidly without having to expend a large sum of capital on infrastructure costs.
+Ultimately, this allows the organization to maximize its operational capabilities as well as see a significant ROI.

 In a world with multiple options and vendors to choose from, organizations continually seek different cloud providers for multiple capabilities and a wide range of services.
 While each vendor ensures support, security, and reliability, the market is dominated by three giants – Amazon Web Services, Google Cloud, and Microsoft Azure.